FrozenBurrito/classjar/readme.md

     * It's up to the teacher to decide on an incentive earned when the marbles reach the reward bar (finish line).
 * Marbles have physics!
     * If you knock all the marbles out of the jar -- just reload!
-* Basically, a data visualizing thing -- Visualize a Google Sheet that tracks positive classroom behaviors shown as a marble jar!
+* Basically, a data visualizing thing -- Visualize a Google Sheet that tracks positive classroom behaviors as a marble jar!

 ## Authors